aidd-msca/Vitro-BERT/README.md

 ## Training the Model

-Use the following script to pretrain ToxBERT by using invitro data
+Use the following script to pretrain VitroBERT by using invitro data
 ```bash
 sbatch scripts/BERT_invitro_ADME_pretraining.sh \
     /path/to/invitro_data \